RPT Realty (NYSE:RPT) Issues FY 2022 Earnings Guidance

-RPT Realty (NYSE:RPT – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
+RPT Realty (NYSE:RPT – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $1.000-$1.050 for the period.
 The company issued revenue guidance of -.

-Several research firms have commented on RPT.
-Raymond James decreased their target price on shares of RPT Realty from $16.00 to $15.00 and set an outperform rating on the stock in a report on Friday, February 18th.
-TheStreet lowered shares of RPT Realty from a b- rating to a c rating in a report on Wednesday, February 16th.
-JPMorgan Chase & Co. reissued a hold rating on shares of RPT Realty in a report on Wednesday, December 1st.
-Finally, Zacks Investment Research lowered shares of RPT Realty from a buy rating to a hold rating in a report on Friday, February 25th.
-Three analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
-According to data from MarketBeat, the company presently has a consensus rating of Buy and a consensus target price of $15.20.
+RPT Realty (NYSE:RPT – Get Rating) last posted its quarterly earnings results on Wednesday, February 16th.
+The real estate investment trust reported ($0.15) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.24 by ($0.39).
+RPT Realty had a return on equity of 8.86% and a net margin of 32.15%.
+The business had revenue of $56.00 million during the quarter, compared to analysts’ expectations of $54.94 million.
+During the same quarter in the prior year, the firm earned $0.18 EPS.
+The firm’s revenue for the quarter was up 17.3% compared to the same quarter last year.
+As a group, equities research analysts forecast that RPT Realty will post 1.01 earnings per share for the current fiscal year.

-The company also recently announced a quarterly dividend, which will be paid on Friday, April 1st.
-Stockholders of record on Friday, March 18th will be paid a $0.13 dividend.
-This is a positive change from RPT Realty’s previous quarterly dividend of $0.12.
-The ex-dividend date is Thursday, March 17th.
-This represents a $0.52 annualized dividend and a dividend yield of 3.86%.
-RPT Realty’s dividend payout ratio is presently 64.00%.
+A number of equities research analysts recently commented on the company.
+Zacks Investment Research downgraded RPT Realty from a hold rating to a sell rating in a research report on Tuesday.
+Raymond James decreased their target price on RPT Realty from $16.00 to $15.00 and set an outperform rating on the stock in a research report on Friday, February 18th.
+TheStreet downgraded RPT Realty from a b- rating to a c rating in a research report on Wednesday, February 16th.
+Finally, JPMorgan Chase & Co. restated a hold rating on shares of RPT Realty in a research report on Wednesday, December 1st.
+One analyst has rated the stock with a sell rating, two have assigned a hold rating and four have given a buy rating to the company’s stock.
+According to data from MarketBeat, RPT Realty currently has a consensus rating of Hold and an average price target of $15.20.

-Several hedge funds and other institutional investors have recently bought and sold shares of RPT.
-BlackRock Inc. grew its position in RPT Realty by 5.8% during the fourth quarter.
-BlackRock Inc. now owns 15,585,364 shares of the real estate investment trust’s stock valued at $208,533,000 after buying an additional 861,255 shares during the period.
-State Street Corp grew its position in RPT Realty by 4.2% during the fourth quarter.
-State Street Corp now owns 4,846,240 shares of the real estate investment trust’s stock valued at $65,442,000 after buying an additional 195,580 shares during the period.
-Morgan Stanley grew its position in RPT Realty by 7.4% during the second quarter.
-Morgan Stanley now owns 3,277,546 shares of the real estate investment trust’s stock valued at $42,543,000 after buying an additional 225,928 shares during the period.
-Bank of New York Mellon Corp grew its position in RPT Realty by 2.6% during the third quarter.
-Bank of New York Mellon Corp now owns 999,853 shares of the real estate investment trust’s stock valued at $12,759,000 after buying an additional 25,809 shares during the period.
-Finally, Legal & General Group Plc grew its position in RPT Realty by 4.3% during the fourth quarter.
-Legal & General Group Plc now owns 705,019 shares of the real estate investment trust’s stock valued at $9,434,000 after buying an additional 28,852 shares during the period.
+Several hedge funds have recently modified their holdings of RPT.
+Squarepoint Ops LLC lifted its holdings in shares of RPT Realty by 90.7% in the 4th quarter.
+Squarepoint Ops LLC now owns 22,760 shares of the real estate investment trust’s stock worth $305,000 after acquiring an additional 10,824 shares during the last quarter.
+Royal Bank of Canada lifted its holdings in shares of RPT Realty by 18.5% in the 3rd quarter.
+Royal Bank of Canada now owns 27,506 shares of the real estate investment trust’s stock worth $351,000 after acquiring an additional 4,288 shares during the last quarter.
+Mackenzie Financial Corp lifted its holdings in RPT Realty by 11.8% during the 4th quarter.
+Mackenzie Financial Corp now owns 26,679 shares of the real estate investment trust’s stock worth $357,000 after buying an additional 2,822 shares in the last quarter.
+Canada Pension Plan Investment Board acquired a new stake in RPT Realty during the 4th quarter worth approximately $361,000.
+Finally, Metropolitan Life Insurance Co NY lifted its holdings in RPT Realty by 4.5% during the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 26,980 shares of the real estate investment trust’s stock worth $361,000 after buying an additional 1,154 shares in the last quarter.
 Hedge funds and other institutional investors own 93.15% of the company’s stock.

 About RPT Realty (Get Rating)